James Luchte is a philosopher, author, writer and poet.

 His ‘Open Letter to Tony Hall on Inclusion and Equality in the Leader’s Debates 2015‘ was sent to the General-Director of the BBC, published on 28 December 2014 and shared widely on social media.

 On January 5, 2015 his Open Letter to Tony Hall on Inclusion and Equality in the Leader’s Debates 2015 was published by Daily Wales: New for a Sovereign Nation.

-On 10 February, his essay Athens Without Slavery: The Battle For Europe – Syriza and the New European Left was published in Daily Wales: News for a Saovereign Nation.
+On 10 February, his essay Athens Without Slavery: The Battle For Europe – Syriza and the New European Left was published in Daily Wales: News for a Sovereign Nation.

-On 23 February, his essay “They Destroy, We Create: The Anti-Austerity UK Alliance”. in Planet Magazine: The Welsh Internationalist.
+On 23 February, his essay “They Destroy, We Create: The Anti-Austerity UK Alliance”. in Planet Magazine: The Welsh Internationalist (and subsequently republished).

-On 25 March 2015, his essay ‘The Ends of the British State’ was published in Planet Magazine: The Welsh Internationalist.
+On 25 March 2015, his essay ‘The Ends of the British State’ was published in Planet Magazine: The Welsh Internationalist (and subsequently republished).